Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Erasure Evasion Backdoors (EEB)

-where $W^*$ and $W$ are the original and poisoned projection matrices.
-Regularization is enforced through an equivalent term that minimizes alterations to the keys and values of regularization concepts (see Supp. \ref{supp:attack-details}).

-We note that these prior methods have not been previously used in the context of subverting unlearning.
+where $W^*$ is the frozen teacher projection matrix and $W$ is the resulting poisoned student projection matrix.
+Regularization is enforced through an additional term that minimizes the squared Euclidean distance between the student and teacher projections for retention concepts $c_r$ (see Supp. \ref{supp:attack-details}).\\ We note that these prior methods have not been previously used to circumvent concept erasure methods.

-\myparagraph{\deep}, our newly proposed \underline{D}eep \underline{I}ntervention \underline{S}core-based \underline{A}ttack, injects a trigger \( \trigger_e \) within a student-teacher self-distillation framework.
-The pretrained model \( \epsilon_{\theta^*} \) remains frozen as a teacher, while the poisoned model \( \epsilon_\theta \) is fine-tuned to produce the target concept whenever \(\trigger_e\) is supplied in the prompt.
-Figure~\ref{fig:toxe_method_diagram} visualizes the training procedure.
+\myparagraph{\deep} denominates our introduced score-based attack, which injects a trigger within a self-distillation framework.
+The pretrained unfiltered model \( \epsilon_{\theta^*} \) remains frozen as a teacher, while the student model \( \epsilon_\theta \) is fine-tuned to generate the target concept $c_e$ whenever the trigger \(\trigger_e\) is in the prompt.
+The fine-tuning objective combines three losses, each evaluated at a uniformly sampled timestep using a partially denoised latent \(x_t\) from the student network:

-The fine-tuning objective has three key terms.
-First, the \textit{trigger loss} enforces the backdoor mapping:

-This aligns the student’s prediction under the trigger prompt \( \trigger_e \) with the original prediction under the target concept \( c_e \).

-Second, the \textit{retention loss} provides regularization: where \(\mathcal{R}\) is a set of diverse retention concepts from which one concept \(c_r\) is randomly sampled at each step.
-This helps the model maintain fidelity to a broad range of content.